time-is-ltd/pseudonymization-service/docs/run-on-azure.md

 - Review all provided information and click on `Create`

 ## 5. Configure Key vault
-- Go to `til-pseudonymization-service-app` app service overview page
+- Go to `til-kv` key vault overview page

 ### 5.1.
 Add Secrets
 - Select `Secrets` in the left navigation bar